OutflowCC/WebRTC/README.md

 # WebRTC

->This repository contains a Node.js server that handles user interaction in conferences and manage WebRTC connections (Audio and Video)7
+>This repository contains a Node.js server that handles user interaction in conferences and manage WebRTC connections (Audio and Video).